May 27, 2026 · Bob's Smoke Shop · SkyeNet · Relay13 · SkyePay · sovereign client app proof

 What is backed right now

-• Static SkyeNet app deploy/routing: backed by Bob's live production app and browser proof.
+• Static SkyeNet app deploy/routing: backed by Bob's live production app and human-flow proof.

 • Shared 0S owner/admin posture: backed by the FS27/SkyGate/Free99 gate rule and mounted-app auth pattern.